mamartel/BlackThorn/README.md

 ## Usage ##

-All constants, interfaces, classes and functions are accessible inside the `G2D` namespace.
+All constants, interfaces, classes and functions are accessible inside the `Blackthorn` namespace.

 ## API Documentation ##